jveverka/java-11-examples/artefact-publishing-demo/test-artefact/README.md

 After __gradle publish__ action, staging repository is in __open__ state.
 * Next step will close staging repository.
 Close action will verify published artefacts.
   ![01-release-publish](../docs/01-release-publish_close-staging-repository.png)
-* After staging repository is closed successfully, there are 2 options: Release or Drop.
+* After staging repository is closed successfully, there are 2 options: __Release__ or __Drop__.
   ![02-release-publish](../docs/02-release-publish_release-staging-repository.png)
-* In case Release is selected, staging repository is fully published to maven central.
+* In case __Release__ is selected, staging repository is fully published to maven central.
   You have to wait until the release propagates into official maven repositories.
+  It usually takes ~4h until your artefacts are visible in public maven repositories.
+* In case __Drop__ is selected, whole release is discarded.
 * [Published Release artefact example](https://repo.maven.apache.org/maven2/one/microproject/test/test-artefact/1.0.7)
 * [Published Release artefact search](https://search.maven.org/search?q=g:one.microproject.test%20AND%20a:test-artefact)